dfoxfranke/libaes_siv/README.md

   must define `uint64_t`. `char` must be 8 bits and arithmetic must be two's complement.
 * [CMake](https://cmake.org) >= 3.1
 * [OpenSSL](https://openssl.org) >=1.0.1 (libcrypto only).
-A more
+A recent
-  recent version is of course recommended since 1.0.1 is out of security support.
-LibreSSL *may* work but is not supported and the test suite is known to fail.
-Please don't file LibreSSL-related issues.
+  release from the 1.0.2 branch or later is strongly recommended since 1.0.1 was EOL'ed at the end of 2016.
+Furthermore, OpenSSL versions prior to 1.0.1n and 1.0.2b have known bugs which impact `libaes_siv` and will cause failures in its test suite.
+LibreSSL is not supported.
 * [Asciidoc](http://asciidoc.org) (only required for building man pages)

 Running benchmarks requires a POSIX.1-2001 compliant OS, including